sivadotblog/sivadotblog/content/post/4-key-components-of-your-websites-homepage.md

 ---
 title: "4 Key Components of Your Website’s Homepage"
-description: "Here’s a step-by-step guide, filled with a healthy dose of sarcasm and a pinch of merciless humor"
+description: "Unlock the secrets to a compelling homepage with our expert insights on the essential elements that drive engagement and conversions."
-summary: "You can use blog posts for announcing product updates and features."
+summary: "Explore the essential elements that make a homepage not just good, but great.
+From our extensive experience, we reveal the 4 key components that are the backbone of successful websites."
-date: 2023-09-07T16:27:22+02:00
+date: 2019-01-15T10:00:00+02:00
-lastmod: 2023-09-07T16:27:22+02:00
+lastmod: 2019-01-20T10:00:00+02:00
 draft: false
 weight: 50
 categories: ["Techno Bytes"]